 Werewolves movies and the werewolf mythos are a critical part of popular culture.
 Films, particularly in the horror genre, have been made about these creatures since the beginning of filmmaking and delighted horror fans for centuries.

-In cinema, werewolves can represent a wide range of concepts, themes, and emotions.
-They can represent enemies in disguise as friends.
-They can represent temptation and the loss of control over your own behaviors.
-They can represent the fear of feeling like an outsider who doesn’t fit in with society.
-They can also represent the dichotomy between two selves who are at war with one another.
+In werewolf lore, the lycan represent a wide range of concepts, themes, and emotions.
+They represent enemies in disguise as friends.
+They represent temptation and the loss of control over your own behaviors.
+They represent the fear of feeling like an outsider who doesn’t fit in with society.
+They also represent the dichotomy between two selves who are at war with one another.

 Werewolves often have animalistic urges, for sex or hunger, that are difficult to control.
 However, most depictions of werewolves don’t include a full transformation.
 They tend to keep some semblance of their ‘real’ self, whether that is their facial features or their clothing.
 Since they are part monster and part human, it raises the question of whether humans are monsters in their own right.
 In order to see these themes in action, here are some of the best werewolf movies ever created.

 In this very early portrayal of werewolves in cinema, the plot follows a botanist searching for a special flower in Asia — “mariphasa” it is called — and when he returns from his trip, he learns that only this special flower can fix the werewolves that are starting to evade London.
 This early movie has inspired several pop culture references and cultural artifacts.

 This black and white horror mystery was directed by Richard Benson.
 The script was written by Ernesto Gastaldi, who created some of the best Italian cinema in the 1960s.
 It is about a school where girls are murdered by a wolf-like creature.
 Although the main plot is simple, there are intriguing subplots and atmospheric cinematography.
 It was originally released as a double feature along with Corridors of Blood (1958).